Hierarchical Locality Sensitive Hashing for Structured Data: A Survey: Introduction

 One powerful solution to addressing the above-mentioned problem is Locality Sensitive Hashing (LSH)~\cite{indyk1998approximate,broder1998min,gionis1999similarity,charikar2002similarity,datar2004locality,andoni2006near,weinberger2009feature}, which provides the unbiased estimators for some classical similarity (or distance) measures, e.g., MinHash for the Jaccard similarity~\cite{broder1998min}, Weighted MinHash for the generalized Jaccard similarity \cite{haveliwala2000scalable}, SimHash for the Cosine similarity~\cite{charikar2002similarity}, $p$-stable LSH for the $l_p$ distance~\cite{datar2004locality} and Feature Hashing for the inner product \cite{weinberger2009feature}.
 Intuitively speaking, an LSH algorithm maps similar data instances to the same hashcode with a higher probability than dissimilar ones by employing a set of randomized hash functions.
 No need of learning process is also a major reason that the LSH technique is highly efficient.
-Thus far researchers have widely applied the LSH technique to various real-world applications, e.g., document analysis \cite{chamberlain2023graph}, social network analysis \cite{yang2022streaming}, bioinformatics \cite{tan2023schash}, image processing \cite{song2023image}, privacy protection \cite{biswas2023weakly}, database \cite{khelifati2023tsm}, anomaly detection \cite{zeng2023double}, recommendation systems \cite{meisburger2023bolt}, etc.
+Thus far researchers have widely applied the LSH technique to various real-world applications, e.g., social network analysis \cite{wu2023mpsketch}, bioinformatics \cite{tan2023schash}, high-energy physics application \cite{miao2024localitysensitive}, anomaly detection \cite{zeng2023double}, integrated circuit design \cite{chu2024attentionrc}, crash report detection \cite{remil2024deeplsh}, etc.

 The above traditional LSH algorithms are designed for sets or vectors.
 However, in the real-world scenarios, there exist a variety of structured data, which are composed of elements and relations between the elements, e.g., genes, trajectories, parse trees, XML documents, molecules, social networks, protein-protein interaction networks, etc. From the perspective of data structures, they can be represented as sequences, trees or graphs.
 Furthermore, the structured data have widely solved many important machine learning problems such as classification, regression, clustering, trajectory mining, network analysis, etc. Obviously, these structured data are totally different from sets or vectors, and thus cannot be simply represented as sets or vectors and then fed into an traditional LSH algorithm because such a direct application may lose valuable relation information, which leads to severe performance loss.
 To capture structure information derived from relations between elements, a family of hierarchical LSH algorithms have been proposed to \emph{recursively} or \emph{iteratively} sketch the elements along the relation links.